pgspider/sqlite_fdw/README.md

             filename2.out
 ```
 The test cases for each version are based on the test of corresponding version of PostgreSQL.
-You can execute test by test.sh directly.
+You can execute test by `test.sh` directly.
-The version of PostgreSQL is detected automatically by $(VERSION) variable in Makefile.
+The version of PostgreSQL is detected automatically by `$(VERSION)` variable in Makefile.
-The corresponding sql and expected directory will be used to compare the result.
-For example, for Postgres 15.0, you can execute "test.sh" directly, and the sql/15.0 and expected/15.0 will be used to compare automatically.
+The corresponding [sql](sql) and [expected](expected) directory will be used to compare the result.
+For example, for Postgres 15.0, you can execute [`test.sh`](test.sh) directly, and the sql/15.0 and expected/15.0 will be used to compare automatically.

 Contributing
 ------------